huggingface/blog/arrow-datasets.md

 ## Apache Arrow

-According to the [official website](https://arrow.apache.org/), Apache Arrow is: (1) a column-oriented **standardized memory format**, (2) a set of **libraries** that implement said format and various utilities around it, and (3) an **ecosystem** of projects using them. 🤗 `datasets` is one of many projects of this ecosystem and leverages the Arrow memory format through the use of the [PyArrow library ](https://arrow.apache.org/docs/python/index.html): the official Python API of Apache Arrow.
+According to the [official website](https://arrow.apache.org/), Apache Arrow is: (1) a column-oriented **standardized memory format**, (2) a set of **libraries** that implement said format and various utilities around it, and (3) an **ecosystem** of projects using them. 🤗 `datasets` is one of many projects of this ecosystem and leverages the Arrow memory format through the use of the [PyArrow library](https://arrow.apache.org/docs/python/index.html): the official Python API of Apache Arrow.
 The Arrow format is further described as a:

 > language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
 The Arrow memory format also supports zero-copy reads for lightning-fast data access without serialization overhead.